ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

-Any _particular_ pair of maps between the same arrows and vertices is said to be an "instance" of this blueprint.
+Any _particular_ pair of maps in this configuration is said to be an "instance" of this blueprint.
 By filling in the blueprint in different ways we create different instances, and every instance corresponds to some directed graph.

 ```{image} assets/Ch4/DGraphInstance.gif